Celebrating 50 years of romance

 2010 was a very special year for the RNA.
 It was our 50th anniversary.

-As President Diane Pearson says, ‘Fifty glorious years in which we have grown to a large organisation second-to-none in our professionalism, creativity and enthusiasm.
+Then President Diane Pearson summed it up well.
+‘Fifty glorious years in which we have grown to a large organisation second-to-none in our professionalism, creativity and enthusiasm.
 We have a remarkable year lined up–a year to remember, in which we can look back to our beginning and also look forward to our continuing success.’

 Loves Me, Loves Me Not